-Activities within this program area consist primarily of the placement and inspection of approximately 2,100 VMB pheromone delta traps.
-In 2021, trapping will be conducted throughout the County, except in areas determined to be chronically infested by University of California, Riverside researchers utilizing historical VMB trap data from Napa County.
+Activities within this program area consist primarily of the placement and inspection of approximately 1,900 VMB pheromone delta traps.
+In 2023, trapping will be conducted throughout the County, except in areas determined to be chronically infested by University of California, Riverside researchers utilizing historical VMB trap data from Napa County.
 Trapping densities will continue to be at 25 traps per square mile and will be deployed in August and removed in October, when the most VMB are usually trapped.
-The traps will be piggybacked with European grapevine moth (EGVM) traps.
-The VMB detection trapping program was funded by CDFA in FY 20/21, and the funding will continue in FY21/22.
+The VMB detection trapping program was covered under the CDFA exotic pest detection contract in FY 22/23; however, that funding source was temporary and will revert to District funds in FY 23/24.